-The Mayflower and Her Passengers; Caleb H. Johnson; 2006
+Johnson, Caleb H. The Mayflower and Her Passengers.
+Xlibris, 2006

-American Murder: Criminals, Crimes and the Media; Mike Mayo; 1998
+Mayo, Mike.
+American Murder: Criminals, Crimes and the Media.
+Visible Ink Press, 1998

-500 Little Known Facts in U. S. History: The More We Know about the Past, The Better We Understand the Present; George W. Givens; 2006
+Givens, George W. 500 Little Known Facts in U. S. History: The More We Know about the Past, The Better We Understand the Present.
+Bonneville Books, 2006